danipenaperez/springboot-2-kafka-examples/README.md

 ```

+## DINAMICALLY SUBSCRIPTION
 **Listening for Messages.  : is not dinamically.
-If you create a topic after startup you will not receive the messages**
+If you create a topic after startup you will not receive the messages immediately** .
+After few time, your application will be notified by kafka server and will listen for the new topics (reconfiguration), but maybe you lost some messages.

 At Startup traces, will see ** KafkaMessageListenerContainer    : partitions assigned: [TopicStart1-0, TopicStart4-0, TopicStart5-0, TopicStart2-0, TopicStart3-0] **  but after that no listeners where added, so if othe process create the TopicStart6 , you will NOT receive the message even though the app is listening using the wildCard TopicStart.*